SpryFox/DarkConfig/Docs/types.md

 Observers via PostDoc
 --------------------------

 Sometimes you want to take action when an object is updated from the configuration.
 Maybe it's a post-processing step.
 Maybe you just want to refresh rendering of something.
-No matter the reason, you can define a delegate named PostDoc (it's a magic name just like FromDoc) on a class and it will get called when DarkConfig updates or creates such an object.
+No matter the reason, you can define a function named PostDoc (it's a magic name just like FromDoc) on a class and it will get called when DarkConfig updates or creates such an object.

-Here's an example from the PlaneCard class.
+Here's an example:

-    public System.Func<PlaneCard, PlaneCard> PostDoc;

-Elsewhere we can add an observer like so:

-    m_card.PostDoc += Refresh;

-The definition for a PostDoc delegate looks like this:

-    public PlaneCard Refresh(PlaneCard card) {
+    public static PlaneCard PostDoc(PlaneCard existing) {
-        return card;
+        return existing;
     }

 Note that:
 * It accepts an instance of its own class, and returns an instance of the same type.
 This gives you an opportunity to modify or replace the instance.
 If the instance is a value type, you have to replace it to modify it.

 PostDoc will be called after all the fields have been set by the normal DarkConfig methods.
-If is generally easier to implement listeners with PostDoc than implementing a custom FromDoc.
+It is probably easier to implement listeners with PostDoc than implementing a custom FromDoc.